+For those with Medicare, the Medicare Premium Payment (MPP) program, also known as the Medicare Savings Programs (MSP), might help save money on the cost of premiums, co-payments, and deductible.
 These programs pay for some of the cost of Medicare for seniors and people with disabilities who are not otherwise eligible for Medical Assistance.
 Medicare Part A covers hospital services.
 There is no monthly premium but there are co-pays and deductibles.
 Medicare Part B covers doctors’ visits and other medical costs.
 There is monthly premium for Medicare Part B which is usually deducted from the individual’s Social Security check.
-For 2025, the standard monthly premium is $185 and the annual deductible is $257.
-The types of costs covered by the Medicare Premium Assistance Program is determined by the applicant’s income level as shown in the chart below.
+For 2026, the standard monthly premium is $202.90 and the annual deductible is $283.
+The types of costs covered by the Medicare Premium Program is determined by the applicant’s income level as shown in the chart below.

 Who Qualifies?